wghglory/naming-demo/README.md

 # naming-demo

-VMware go workshop homework, which imports baby-naming
+This is VMware go workshop's homework, which imports baby-naming.